sylefeb/Silice/projects/ice-v/README.md

 each cycle. `r` is updated with `shift` in the ALU switch case:
 `case 3b001: { r = shift; } case 3b101: { r = shift; }`.
 At the beginning, the shifter is not `working` and `shift` is assigned `a`.
-After that, `shift` is `r` shifted one bit with proper signedness: `shift = dec.op[2,1] ? ...`.
+After that, `shift` is `r` shifted by one bit with proper signedness: `shift = dec.op[2,1] ? ...`

 `shamt` is the number of bits by which to shift.
 It starts with the amount read from the decoder `((dec.aluShift & trigger) ? __unsigned(b[0,5]) : 0)` and then decreases by one each cycle when `working`.

-Not how `trigger` is used in the test.
-This ensures the shifter only starts at the right cycle, when `alu.trigger` is pulsed to `1` by the processor.
+> Note how `trigger` is used in the test initializing `shamt` and starting the shifter.
+This ensures the shifter only triggers at the right cycle, when `alu.trigger` is pulsed to `1` by the processor.

 And voilà, our ALU is complete!
 We are almost done, but one important aspect remains.
 How do we make all this work together?

-### Plugging the decoder and the ALU to the processor
+### Plugging the decoder and the ALU together

 The decoder and ALU are instantiated within the processor (they are internal circuitries):